Presence-Biomedical Ontology Fellow - applications open

 Our works seeks to build an ontology of presence, the domain of human connection in medicine.
 Ontologies are classification systems that can be used to represent knowledge within biomedical and clinical domains.
 To our knowledge, ontologies have not yet been used to model the subjective experiences of presence in medicine.

 In the field of medicine, frameworks for understanding human connection have typically dealt with categories of patients, providers, actions, and environments.
 These categories are important, but they do not encompass all potential data within encounters.
-An ontology for presence could be used by clinicians to better practice presence, educators to teach strategies for developing presence to trainees, and patients and families for understanding how to harness connections toward personalized care, equity, and inclusion in medicine.
+An ontology for presence could be used by clinicians to better practice presence; by educators to teach strategies for developing presence to trainees; and by patients and familiesto understand how to harness connections toward personalized care, equity, and inclusion in medicine.

 We are in the process of further validation and revision of our ontology.
-We hope it serves as a starting point to conceptualize and further investigate the role of presence in medicine.
+We hope it serves as a starting point from which to conceptualize and further investigate the role of presence in medicine.

 Skills & Background Required